lkotipal/pdxparse/README.md

-Without command line options, pdxparse just processes everything it finds and puts the results in the directory `output`. --onlyextra can be used to restrict the output, but the parsing of the extra files is not content aware.
+Without command line options, pdxparse just processes everything it finds and puts the results in the directory `output`. `--onlyextra` can be used to restrict the output, but the parsing of the extra files is not content-aware.

 ## Known Issues